 What is causing my skin to react this way?
 Which products are you applying now?
 Why?
 What changes should I be making to my routine?
 What should I be focusing on this season?

-In my experience, I have found them to be excited to share their steps, personal tips and tricks, and their trusted brands.
+In my experience, I have found them to be excited to share their steps, personal tips and tricks, and trusted brands.

 First of all, they are human in that they, too, share in our skincare concerns.
 Their skin is not immune to stress, seasonal changes, hormones, and aging.
-Their secrets lie in their ability to manage these concerns with the right products. (“Skin therapist, they are just like us!”)
+Their secrets lie in their ability to manage these concerns with the right products. (“Skin therapists, they are just like us!”)

 Second, their exposure to effective and dermatologist-tested products is advanced, to say the least.
 They are educated on them, trained with them, and work with them on a daily basis.
 Similarly, they are able to test them on themselves and purchase them for discounted prices.